sharkySharks/texas-state-park-auto-reserve/README.md

 ## What is the application doing exactly?
 I use [selenium web driver for python](https://selenium-python.readthedocs.io/index.html) to navigate to the Texas State Park website, login, and go through the reservation steps.
 If the days the requestor want to go to the park are available, then I look at the requestor's preferences for morning or afternoon visitation and make the reservation, including payment.

-If the dates are already booked then the application continuously checks for avilability on the requested days until either, a) an available spot opens up, then it books the opening, or b) stops after the requestor's visitation date has passed.
+If the dates are already booked then the application continuously checks for availability on the requested days until either, a) an available spot opens up, then it books the opening, or b) stops after the requestor's visitation date has passed.

 ## Future Features